 may have antiviral activity.
 At least one clinical trial may show quercetin to

 have such natural antigerm activity.
-See
+Also consider garlic as an alternative in

 Antibiotic overuse and resistance